 Additionally, having comprehensive and understandable employee policies is critical to a company’s information security safeguards.
 Readable and effective policies can be used in conjunction with effective employee training to reduce data security incidents caused by human error.

 Finally, one of the most effective ways to increase employee security awareness is to help employees understand that good security practices can also benefit them personally.
 Being security-aware not only serves to protect their employer’s systems, but also helps in better securing the employee’s own personal data and computers.
-For example, by being more vigilant in identifying potential phishing attacks at work, the employee will become more vigilant in using home e-mail accounts and thereby protect their own data, photographs, financial accounts, etc.
+For example, by being more vigilant in identifying potential phishing attacks at work, the employee will become more vigilant in using home email accounts and, thereby, protect their own data, photographs, financial accounts, and so forth.

 To assist businesses in effective security awareness training, we have developed this Employee Information Security Checklist, which highlights key areas for employees to better protect not only their employer’s systems and data, but also their own personal systems and data.